MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-sharepoint-hybrid-auditing-preview.md

 - No data completeness or latency SLA is guaranteed.

-- As SharePoint Online is continually changing, may see differences between the audit events on SharePoint Online versus the ones from SharePoint Server (on-premises)
+- As SharePoint is continually changing, may see differences between the audit events on SharePoint versus the ones from SharePoint Server (on-premises)

 ## Prerequisites